awsdocs/amazon-application-discovery-user-guide/doc_source/explore-data.md

 #### Cost Analysis Based On System Performance<a name="pq-cost-anly-perfmnc"></a>

-To obtain the system performance data for cost analysis, run the following query in the Amazon Athena Console:
+To find the system performance data for cost analysis, run the following query in the Amazon Athena console\.

 ```
 SELECT DISTINCT SP.AGENT_ID,